quay/quay-operator/README.md

 #### Quay Configuration

-A dedicated deployment of Quay Enterprise is used to manage the configuration.
+A dedicated deployment of Quay Enterprise is used to manage the configuration of Quay.
+Access to the configuration interface is secured and requires authentication in order for access.
 By default, the following values are used:

 Username: `quayconfig`
 Password: `quay`